L1aoXingyu/Roadmap-of-DL-and-ML/README.md

 >For a newecomer to deep learning and machine learning area, facing some much courses and resources, the first question is how to choose right books and courses to begin this trip.

 >Here is my roadmap of machine leanring and deep leanring materials.
-I will put my study notes on it.

 The roadmap includes some highly recommended courses, books and papers which can help you get into DL and ML area quickly.
 Maybe some materials are quite difficult, but really worth reading and studying.